mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 These events stripped the Marches of its fleet but there was no resumption of hostilities with the Zhodani for many years.
 Indeed, it was not until 979 that conflict broke out once again.
 There had been incidents, and even a few skirmishes, in the intervening time and tensions had been rising for some years.

 Despite this, the Imperial response was disjointed and, overall, inadequate.
 The war mainly took the form of commerce raiding by cruisers while the battle fleets of both sides faced off but did little.
 The Navy and Emperor himself were censured for their lack of activity and, eventually, in 986 a peace agreement was reached.
-The terms were unfavourable to the Imperium and this, coupled with general disaffection over the way the war was prosecuted, resulted in the abdication of Emperor Styryx.
+The terms were unfavorable to the Imperium and this, coupled with general disaffection over the way the war was prosecuted, resulted in the abdication of Emperor Styryx.

 The settlement eliminated problematical border regions and allowed a good defensive frontier to be set-up in accordance with the ‘thin hard crust’ strategy then in